Robert Habeck

 Early life, education and writing

 Habeck passed his final secondary school examinations in 1989 at the Heinrich Heine School in Heikendorf in the Plön district.
 After completing his alternative civilian service in 1991 he began studying for a master's degree with a combination of philosophy, German and philology at the Albert Ludwigs University in Freiburg im Breisgau.
 After the intermediate examination in 1992/93 he attended Roskilde University in Denmark.
 In 1996 Habeck received a master's degree from the University of Hamburg.
-From 1996 to 1998 he completed a doctorate at the University of Hamburg and was awarded a doctorate in philosophy in 2000.[3]
+From 1996 to 1998 he completed a doctorate at the University of Hamburg and was awarded a doctorate in philosophy in 2000, with a thesis on the depiction of nature in literature.[3]

 From 1999 Habeck and his wife Andrea Paluch worked as freelance writers.
 In addition to children's books and translations of English poetry, Habeck, with Paluch, published six novels, among others, Hauke Haien's Death (2001), The Day I Met My Dead Man (2005) and Under the Gully Lies the Sea (2007).[4]
 Habeck is fluent in Danish.[5]